Bulgarian Rise

 Bulgarian Rise (Български възход; BV) is a national conservative political party in Bulgaria.
 It was founded on 5 May 2022 by Stefan Yanev, the former caretaker Prime Minister and Defence Minister.

 Political positions

 Some describe the party as both pro-Putin and pro-Russia.
 Future party leader Yanev was removed from the Petkov Government in March 2022 after he refused to describe the Russian invasion of Ukraine as a war.
 He launched the party two months later.
 Despite this, the party backed sending military aid to Ukraine, with the condition that Bulgaria receive modern NATO weaponry in exchange.
+He also called the invasion an act of aggression and stated his support for the sanctions against Russia.

 There is little consensus over the party's stances on economic matters.
 They have been labelled as centre-left, though Yanev himself has said the party is not on the right nor the left.

 The party has garnered some criticism for not expressing substantive positions on most political issues.